I Used a Paintbrush to Dust my Home — And It Came To Be Surprisingly Handy for Tough Nooks

 Unassuming yet useful, you might be reaching for your paintbrush the next time you dust your space

-I just moved into a new home and having only resided in my current abode for a couple of weeks, I'm still honing my cleaning routine.
-So when I noticed a social trend of people putting their paintbrushes to work (outside the canvas), I was equal parts quizzical and intrigued.
+I just moved into a new home and having only resided here for a couple of weeks, I'm still honing my cleaning routine.
+So when I noticed a social trend where people put their paintbrushes to work as a cleaning tool, I was intrigued.

-While figuring out what to add to my cleaning arsenal, I've come across a viral dust trapper, some trendy dirt busters, and now, the humble paintbrush.
-Don't get me wrong, I'm well aware of the fact that this little artistic tool might not be as powerful as a floor cleaner but I was curious to test out its dusting abilities — and so I did.
+To date, my cleaning arsenal has consisted of a viral dust trapper, some trendy dirt busters, and now, the humble paintbrush.
+Don't get me wrong, I'm well aware that this little artistic tool might not be as powerful as a floor cleaner but I was curious to test out its dusting abilities — so I did.

-I was pleasantly surprised when I found that it was actually quite the useful taskmaster for a small studio like mine.
+I was pleasantly surprised when I found that it was quite a useful taskmaster for a small studio like mine.
 But the efficiency of the paintbrush lies in how you use it and where.
-For when exercised correctly, it's niftier than I first gave it credit for.
+When exercised correctly, it's niftier than I first gave it credit for.

 How to Clean With a Paintbrush

-To truly embrace swapping my duster for a paintbrush, I decided to explore its competence in two states.
-I first dusted my home with a slightly damp paintbrush, followed by tasking it in its regular bone-dry form.
+To assess whether I wanted to commit to swapping my duster for a paintbrush, I explored its competence in two states: I first dusted my home with a slightly damp paintbrush, followed by a bone-dry one.

 Wet: As expected, after running my brush under water and gently tapping off the excess water, I found that the brush held the dust after each swipe.
 This method is effective if you're looking to do a quick clean-up before playing host at the last minute.
-Also ideal for low-maintenance homes that don't attract mounds of dust at a rapid pace.
-Just remember to wash off the brush when you start to notice a build-up, or you'll undo all your efforts so far.
+It's also ideal for low-maintenance homes that don't attract mounds of dust at a rapid pace.
+Just remember to wash off the brush when you notice a build-up, or you'll undo all your dust-busting efforts.

-Dry: While keeping it perfectly dry, I found that the paintbrush was pretty good at sweeping up the dust but I'd only recommend following this technique if you're going to clean your floors off after.
+Dry: While keeping it dry, I found that the paintbrush was pretty good at sweeping up the dust but I'd only recommend following this technique if you're going to clean your floors off after.
 This way you can run the bristles over any space and angle it so that the dust falls onto the ground.
-Then use your broom to absorb it all up for a tidy space.
+Then use your broom to get it all up.

 I picked up a regular paintbrush from my local department store for my cleaning test.
 But if you don't have one lying around and are curious to clean with one, then this Professional Orange Paint Brush from Amazon is the closest one I could find.